Alvaro Načinović: Career

 Načinović first played for his hometown club of Zamet at youth level.
 He started playing for the senior squad in March 1983.

 In 1987 Zamet won the Yugoslav Second League and got promoted to Yugoslav First League.
 Two years later after the departure of Darko Dunato, Načinović became team captain.

 After five seasons in the first Yugoslav league Načinović transferred to Zagreb Loto.
-That season Načinović was part of a historic Zagreb team witch won Croatian league, Croatian Cup and European Champions Cup.
+That season Načinović was part of a historic Zagreb team which won Croatian league, Croatian Cup and European Champions Cup.

 Načinović returned to Zamet in the summer of 1992.
 In September of the same year the club played against Laško Pivovara Celje in the first round of European Champions Cup.

 With poor league results and a coaching aftermath going in his club Načinović left for Celje at the end of the season.
 He played in Celje for five years playing top level handball and winning the Slovenian league and cup every year.
 In 1995 he played against Badel 1862 Zagreb in the 1/8 final of the EHF Champions League and lost by one goal on aggregate.
 The next season they got to the semi-final and lost to Barcelona by one goal on aggregate.
 The next season Celje was once again eliminated in the semi-final, by RK Zagreb.

 In 1998 Načinović returned to Zamet then Zamet Autotrans for a season helping them in EHF City Cup and league.
 After a season and a half he returned to Laško Pivovara Celje where he dominated the league and cup for two more years.

 In 2001 Načinović went to play for RK Crikvenica under his former teammate and coach Drago Žiljak.
 His stay in Crikvenica was the club's golden era, playing in the Croatian First League and staying there for five seasons.
 The club's success was due to veteran players such as Načinović, Mladen Prskalo, Marin Mišković, Zvonimir Kutija, Mario Brož, Dario Jagić, Janko Mavrović and younger players like Mirjan Horvat and Igor Montanari Knez.

 In 2006 Načinović retired at the club.